 Before discussing deposits further, you need to know some differences between deposits and savings.
 The first difference is that the interest you will get from deposits is more significant than savings.
 So, if you aim to earn interest in saving money, you better deposit your money.

 Usually, you will only get interested in savings of about one percent.
 Meanwhile, deposits can provide interest up to seven percent.
 You will also not pay any administration fee when making a deposit.
 But, you need to pay tax income each year.
 Another difference is in the time of withdrawal of funds.
 You can withdraw the funds at any time, but the time deposit has a certain period to withdraw the funds if you don’t want to get a penalty.

 For that, you need to pay attention to this because it goes back to the original goal of saving money.
 The type is also different.
 Deposits are an investment instrument, while savings are just ordinary funds, and investments have a certain period to take.
 The last difference is the passbook.
 If you’re saving, you will get a passbook and an ATM card.
 On deposit, you will get a slip as proof of the owner of the funds.

 This is the most common type than the other types.
 This type is a term saving whose funds can be withdrawn within a certain period.
 Time deposits can be in the name of individuals or institutions.
 This type requires you to save money for a certain period and can be withdrawn according to the slip.

 Certificate of deposit

-This species does not have the name of an individual or institution, so that it is easy to move and trade.
+This species does not have the name of an individual or institution so it is easy to move and trade.
 You will only get a document billet/security when you have this type.
 In fundraising, you can perform this type of search in advance, monthly, or at maturity.

 Deposit on call